parabolic/ecs_agent_updater/README.md

 ```
 docker-compose up --build
 ```
-Which will put the binary inside the ./bin folder which can be run on linux systems and can be used as an artiact for deployment.
+Which will put the binary inside the ./bin folder which can be run on linux systems and can be used as an artifact for deployment.

 Running the binary is as simple as doing:
 ```